andrew-trotter/andrew-trotter/README.md

 - 🔭 I’m currently working on a tool to scan multiple repositories commit histories for data analysis.

-- 🌱 I’m currently learning **GraphQL, React and other technologies**
+- 🌱 I’m currently learning **GraphQL, React and Next.js**

-- 💬 Ask me about: Web Development and anything tech!
+- 💬 Ask me about: Web Development, AI and anything tech!

 - 📫 How to reach me: andrewjtrotter@gmail.com

 <div align="center">
   <h3>Languages</h3>